What is the MCIAT Professional Assessment?

-This takes the form of a reflective report and refers to challenges and successes encountered whilst working on projects, Applicants also undertake a self-evaluation, highlighting strenghths and weaknesses in relation to their area (s) of practice.
+This takes the form of a reflective report and refers to challenges and successes encountered whilst working on projects.
+Applicants also undertake a self-evaluation, highlighting strengths and weaknesses in relation to their area (s) of practice.

 The MCIAT Professional Assessment process is based on the competencies of designing, managing, practising and developing (self).